jimmyable/jimmyjoseph.github.io/_posts/2018-02-08-basic-java.md

 ## Taking Inputs from command line

-When you run a java code you cna send in intial input that the code can work with these are called `arguments`.
+When you run a java code you can send in initial input that the code can work with these are called `arguments`.
 We will also import a Scanner module to "scan" through the inputs.
-Why am i writing scanner like three times?
+Why am I writing scanner like three times?
 Because you have to.
-I'm saying 'scanner' is a "Scanner" object, then im creating a new Scanner object with the input fed.
-You can ue scanner to take in more arguments and even make simple question answering games.
+I'm saying 'scanner' is a "Scanner" object, then I'm creating a new Scanner object with the input fed.
+You can use scanner to take in more arguments and even make simple question answering games.

 {% highlight java %}